Driven by results.

-Do I need to have IT knowledge to use Google Analytics (GA)?
+Do I need IT knowledge to use Google Analytics (GA)?

-No, having basic knowledge of Google Analytics is enough to see your results.
-We are very happy to help you with the IT knowledge and share resources.
+No; using Google Analytics is easy without having IT knowledge, and you will still be able to see your results.
+We are, however, happy to help you with basic IT knowledge and to share resources.

 What do I need to have for tracking?

-You need any Google account that is registered to university’s Google Analytics system.
+You’ll need a Google account that is registered to the university’s Google Analytics system.

 What is a conversion rate?

-How to measure conversions to a special page of our website?
+How do I measure the conversion of a specific page on our website?

-Your IT team has to set up the relevant event, which would be tracking the number of clicks on the required button.
+Your IT team has to implement the tracker that captures the number of clicks on the specific button on that page.

-I can’t see the full traffic you are reporting, why?
+Why can’t I see the full traffic you’re reporting?

-You might not have full access to all pages, get in touch with IT to make sure your account can see all results.
-If you still have the same problem, check the links we send the traffic to and make sure they are tracked.
-In case this does not work, get in touch with us so we can help you investigate further.
+You may not have full access to every page.
+Call up the IT people at your institution to make sure that your account is able to see all results.
+If you still can’t see the full traffic, check the links that we send the traffic to and make sure that are properly tracked.
+If this doesn’t work, contact us and we’ll help you figure out the issue.

 What is a sub-domain?
-Why can’t we track it?
+Why can’t I track it?

-If you use a subdomain such as apply.university.com you will often not be able to track them combined with your main website since the Google Analytics considers them different websites.
-You will need to have cross-domain or sub-domain tracking set up to be able to track them properly.
-Please contact us if you need more help.
+If you use a subdomain, such as apply.university.com or student.university.com, you will not always be able to combine this tracking with your main website.
+The reason is that Google Analytics will often consider these to be separate websites.
+So, you will need to have a cross-domain or sub-domain tracking set up to track them properly.
+Please contact us if you need extra help with this.

-How to track the number of clicks on a specific button of our website?
+How do I track the number of clicks that were performed on a specific button?